th3knv/Torado/README.md

 A script that roots all your machine traffic through TOR Network.
 It changes IP every 5 minutes (change it in your needs)

 #### Now either you setup your machine with SOCK5 proxy 127.0.0.1:9050 or you setup proxy in a software (from settigns as usually)
-## Note that you may need to run scrip with admin privilages
+##### Note that you may need to run scrip with admin privilages

-**Firstly you need to install requirements.txt file**
+# Firstly you need to install requirements.txt file.
+Open the text and install the pips

 # Downloading Tor